Second Battle of Wissembourg: Battle

 The allies were in their turn dispossessed by Hoche on 26 December and forced to retreat behind the Rhine.

 It was a French victory and enabled French forces to secure the whole of Alsace.
-It also led to a definitive break between the Austrians and the Prussians, who both blamed each other for the defeat.
+It also led to a definitive break between the Austrians and the Prussians, who blamed each other for the defeat.
 The battle's name is engraved on the north pillar of the Arc de Triomphe in Paris.